 The British Paediatric Surveillance in association with Birmingham Children’s Hospital was holding its second Rare Disease Day conference on Monday 27th February 2017 at Birmingham Children’s Hospital, UK.
 The conference explored the theme ‘From bench to bedside: New treatments for children with rare disease’, focusing upon the development of new treatments in paediatrics, from inception to delivery.
 It allowed cutting edge scientific data to be presented from world leading clinicians, scientists, policy-makers and patient groups.

-Dr. Karen Wessel, Vice Director Genetic Reporting at CENTOGENE AG, was talking about “Genetic diagnostics in the NGS era”.
+Dr. Karen Wessel, Vice Director Genetic Reporting at CENTOGENE GmbH, was talking about “Genetic diagnostics in the NGS era”.